Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

 To better understand the information-processing potential of nucleation, we may treat this physical process as a machine learning model.
-A key issue is how the complexity of decision surfaces, quantified in terms of computational power or learning capacity, depends on underlying physical aspects of self-assembly such as concentration, temperature, annealing speed, non-equilibrium effects such as winner-take-all, number of molecular species, binding free energies and their specificity, and the geometry of structures\autocite{minev2021robust,wintersinger2022multi}.
+A key issue is how the complexity of decision surfaces, quantified in terms of computational power or learning capacity, depends on underlying physical aspects of self-assembly such as the number of molecular species, binding specificity, and geometry\autocite{minev2021robust,wintersinger2023multi}.
 Our work already suggests that temperature mediates a trade-off between speed, accuracy, and complexity of pattern recognition; at higher temperatures, nucleation seeds are larger, allowing discrimination based on higher order correlations in the concentration patterns, but the physical process is also correspondingly slower.
-Indeed, unlike many prior relationships between physics and computation, computation here exploits the inevitable inherently stochastic nature of nucleation.
-Monomers must make many unsuccessful attempts at forming a critical seed for both on- and off-target structures, with repeated disassembly before discovering the seed for the correct pattern recognition outcome, much like the backtracking inherent to stochastic search algorithms\autocite{hoos2004stochastic}.
-In well-mixed chemical systems, a formal connection between stochastic chemical kinetics and computational solutions to NP-complete Boolean satisfiability problems has been established\autocite{winfree2019crnsat}, suggesting a possible approach for characterizing the power of stochastic nucleation.
+The trade-off derives from how computation here exploits the inherently stochastic nature of nucleation: monomers must make many unsuccessful attempts at forming a critical seed for both on- and off-target structures, with repeated disassembly before discovering the seed for the correct pattern recognition outcome.
+Relating such backtracking to stochastic search algorithms for NP-complete problems, as has been done for well-mixed chemistry\autocite{winfree2019crnsat}, might characterize the computational power of stochastic nucleation.